surf-visualization/paraview-course/docs/exercise2.md

 You will probably have understood the name __iHat__ to represent the vector __î__, i.e. (1, 0, 0).
 Using the Calculator filter fairly complex expressions can be used to augment existing datasets with new and useful values, both scalars and vectors.

-▶ Select the Calculator filter in the pipeline and add another Calculator filter, for creating an array __VelocityMag__ and expression `mag(Velocity)`.
+▶ Select the Calculator filter in the pipeline and add *another* Calculator filter, for creating an array __VelocityMag__ and expression `mag(Velocity)`.

 ![](images/2ndcalculator.png)

-▶ The pipeline we built up to this point (shown above) creates a Polygonal Mesh dataset which contains only points: the input point positions with their respective 3D velocity vectors.
+▶ The pipeline we built up to this point, shown above, creates a Polygonal Mesh dataset which contains only points: the input point positions with their respective 3D velocity vectors.
 You can see this on the __Information__ tab of the Calculator filter in the pipeline browser.
 Note that there's only 1 cell, and it contains all the 25,000 points.
 We also added two quantities derived from the input data, a velocity vector and its magnitude.

 ## Visualizing the flow field